 You could pick a VPN that doesn’t ask for a fee, but you’ll pay in other ways.
 The service will be poor, it will consistently fail at unblocking streaming sites, and you won’t get anywhere near the number of features you’ll get on a paid VPN.
 More negatives include ads all over the apps, your data potentially being sold to third parties, and even malware lurking away in the free VPN apps.

 Another option is a freemium VPN, which is a free version of a paid VPN that comes with fewer features.
 A better prospect than completely free VPNs, but unfortunately, the scaled-down features and restrictions of use (data caps, limited servers) mean they aren’t really suitable for IPTV.
 That said, you could try Windscribe and also Atlas VPN.
-The latter doesn’t have a data cap and has been proven to unblock streaming sites.

 If you’re a big fan of IPTV, then who could blame you?
 It’s a great way of watching excellent content from a range of providers.
 But to get the best out of your IPTV, you need a VPN.